 Quizzes, lessons and talks with guest Olympic and Paralympic athletes inspire students to learn more about the Tokyo 2020 Torch Relay

-Last week, Watanoha Lower Secondary School second year students from Ishinomaki city in Miyagi Prefecture had the opportunity to discover more about the Tokyo 2020 Torch Relay with a special visit from guest athletes Paralympian Aki Taguchi and Olympian Masako Chiba.
+Second year students from Watanoha Lower Secondary School in Miyagi Prefecture had the opportunity to discover more about the Tokyo 2020 Torch Relay with a special visit from guest athletes Paralympian Taguchi Aki and Olympian Chiba Masako.

-A series of quizzes were held, and a lecture followed where students learned about the history and significance of the Torch Relay sparking meaningful group discussions.
+A series of quizzes were held and a lecture followed where students learned about the history and significance of the Torch Relay, sparking animated group discussions.

-As part of Tokyo 2020 Education Programme, the aim of this Torch Relay class is to enable and encourage students to deepen their interest about the Olympic and Paralympic Games Tokyo 2020.
+As part of Tokyo 2020 Education Programme, the Torch Relay class enables and encourages students to deepen their interest in the Olympic and Paralympic Games Tokyo 2020.

 I might even try to take part in it myself!

-Masaki Kamada, a student at Watanoha Lower Secondary School, said, "I've always been interested in the Olympics and Paralympics, but I didn't know very much about the Torch Relay.
+Kamada Masaki, another student said, "I've always been interested in the Olympics and Paralympics, but I didn't know very much about the Torch Relay.
 Now that I've got an interest in that too, I'll be able to view it in a different light.
-I might even try to take part in it myself!
+I might even try to take part in it myself!”